linkerd/linkerd/BUILD.md

 The produced image does not contain any configuration.
 It's expected that configuration is provided by another docker layer or volume.
-For example, if you have linkerd configuration in _path/to/myapp/linkerd.yml_, you could start linkerd in docker with the following command:
+For example, if you have a Linkerd configuration in _path/to/myapp/linkerd.yml_, you could start Linkerd in docker with the following command:

 ```